evolv-ai/scaffold/README.md

 npm run build
 ```

-Your YAML file will be generated in the `./export` folder and the file name is specified in `evolv.config.js`.
+The build script will generate YAML file for your experiment and an A/A test in the `./export` folder and the file name is specified in `evolv.config.js`.

 ### Start Development Server